Drop all claims to sacrifice

 Could it be there's no such thing as sacrifice?
 The more I ponder this, the more it all seems absurd unless there's lamb and blood involved.
 Some claims to sacrifice are transparently bogus, like—are you familiar with Project Runway?
 I was probably the last to know, but in case you're even less in the TV loop than I am, it's a reality show in which fashion designers fulfill a series of 24- or 48-hour challenges: make a party dress out of candy; make a high-fashion look out of flowers plus gadgets from a hardware store.
-Contestants (they're pretty adorable) represent a mix of mostly straight women and gay men, artistic types from various races and regions and even countries—so think accents, attitudes, affectations.
+Contestants (they're pretty adorable) represent a mix of straight and queer artistic types from various races and regions and even countries—so think accents, attitudes, affectations.

 Each episode culminates in a runway show with models presenting the designers' creations.
 Each time, one designer wins the challenge and one gets kicked out, so that the numbers gradually shrink until a final champion gets oodles of prizes.
 The show follows participants through sleep deprivation, ruthless competition, deadlines in swift succession, camera exposure during the uglies, and the ever-present threat of dismissal by judges who permit themselves the most scathing remarks (“It looks like she's pooping fabric”).
 Everyone's stuff comes up, emotions run high, drama prevails.
 But then, so do forgiveness and redemption, as contestants rally in mutual support over competition.
-Also, these people teach themselves they can do in glorious and inspired ways what they weren't sure they were capable of doing at all.
+Also, these people teach themselves they can do—in glorious and inspired ways!—what they weren't sure they were capable of doing at all.
 It's inspiring.

 Above all (and here's why I'm on this topic), participants have the huge honor of being one of sixteen, chosen from thousands who auditioned, to partake of this intense journey, experience the thrill of the challenge, get international exposure, and do what they love and are presumably good at in a seriously sought-after setting.
 Do I need to point out choice here?
 They choose to try out for this and are thrilled to be chosen by the judges.